-Today, we are making a deposit in our business bucket, because I’m seeing something that needs to be addressed.
-In observing and working with small businesses around the area and online, I have found that many are missing some basic business processes that can be detrimental to their success as a business owner.
-Now, I know many of us learn on the job, myself included…but there are a few business processes that are important for you to get right, straight out the gate.
+In observing and working with small businesses, I have found that many are missing some basic business processes.
+These omissions can be detrimental to their success as a business and a business owner.
+Now, I know many of us learn on the job, but there are a few business processes that are important for you to get right, straight out the gate.

 So lets get into these 5 business process tips:

 Anticipate Your Customer’s Needs

 When you are creating processes in your business, you should do so by anticipating your customer’s needs, before they even know they need it.

 First, you should identify who your target market or ideal customer is and what types of questions they typically ask.
 This will help you identify the answers to those questions ahead of time, so they don’t have to ask.
 Take for example you are a website developer.

 Lets assume you are working with a Client who has never participated in a website development project.
 You may need to hold your client’s hand so they understand the process from start to finish.
 If you are working with a customer who has had a website developed before, they will have a different understanding of the process.
 Your experience with them may be on a more technical level.
 Additionally, the development of a small website is different from a large website.

 You also have to use your emotional intelligence to pickup on the things that aren’t said.
 If you are explaining a concept and there are confused faces in the room, this may be a sign.
 Your explanation may need to be more basic.
 You also might need to approach it from a different direction so your customer understands.
 The truth is that many times customers don’t know what they don’t know.